 While the vast majority of Strongsville's housing units are single-family, detached homes (77% of the City's inventory), there has been a recent push for more diversity in housing options.
-The City of Strongsville is second only Solon in its percentage of single-family housing.
+The City of Strongsville is second only to Solon, among its peer communities, in its percentage of single-family housing.

-Figure 1 Year Built
+Figure 20 Year Built

-Figure 1 Percent Change in Housing Units, 2000 to 2015
+Figure 21 Percent Change in Housing Units, 2000 to 2015

-Figure 1 Percent of Units by Number of Units in Structure, 2015
+Figure 22 Percent of Units by Number of Units in Structure, 2015